Myotonic Dystrophy

 Clinical Definition

-Myotonic Dystrophy is an autosomal dominant multisystem disorder characterized by progressive skeletal muscle weakness, myotonia, and systemic involvement including cardiac conduction defects, cataracts, endocrine abnormalities, and cognitive impairment.
-It is caused by a trinucleotide repeat expansion in the DMPK gene (type 1) or CNBP gene (type 2), leading to toxic RNA accumulation and altered splicing of multiple transcripts.
+Myotonic Dystrophy is a multisystem autosomal dominant disorder characterized by myotonia, progressive muscle weakness, and systemic involvement including cardiac conduction defects, cataracts, and endocrine abnormalities.
+It is caused by a trinucleotide repeat expansion mutation in the DMPK gene (type 1) or the CNBP gene (type 2), leading to toxic RNA gain-of-function effects that disrupt normal splicing of multiple transcripts.
+The hallmark pathology includes myotonia due to impaired muscle relaxation and distal muscle weakness, often accompanied by facial and neck muscle involvement.
 The disease exhibits anticipation, with earlier onset and increased severity in successive generations.
-Clinical features include distal muscle weakness, facial muscle wasting, ptosis, and difficulty releasing grip due to myotonia.
-Cardiac manifestations include arrhythmias and conduction blocks, which can be life-threatening.
-Cataracts often develop early, and endocrine dysfunction may present as insulin resistance or testicular atrophy.
-Diagnosis is confirmed by genetic testing, and management is supportive, focusing on symptom control and prevention of complications.
+Cardiac complications such as arrhythmias and conduction blocks are major causes of morbidity and mortality.
+Diagnosis is clinically suspected based on characteristic features and confirmed by genetic testing for the repeat expansions.

 Inciting Event